-Transfer applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of $\star$ 24 of transferable credits.
+To be considered for admission as a transfer applicant, applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of ± 24 of transferable credits.
 Possession of this minimum AGPA does not guarantee admission to the program.
+Applicants must also possess all High School admission requirements, or equivalent.

 Applicants are assigned to a year of the program based on the following: